-On the morning of April 27th at 3 o'clock, when the Detectives came down into the basement by way of the ladder [emphasis in the original], they inspected the premises, including the shaft, and they found there human excrement in natural condition.
+On the morning of April 27th at 3 o'clock, when the Detectives came down into the basement by way of the ladder, they inspected the premises, including the shaft, and they found there human excrement in material condition.

-Subsequently, when they used the elevator, which everybody, including Conley who had run the elevator for 1 and 1⁄2 years, admits, only stops by hitting the ground in the basement, the elevator struck the excrement and mashed it, thus demonstrating that the elevator had not been used since Conley had been there.
+Subsequently, when they used the elevator, which everybody, including Conley, who had run the elevator for livears, admits, only stops by hitting the ground in the basement, the elevator struct the excrement and masked it, thus demonstrating that the elevator had not been used since Conley had been there.
 Solicitor General Dorsey, Mr. Howard and myself visited the Pencil Factory and went down this elevator and we found it hit the bottom.
 I went again with my Secretary with the same result.

-Frank is delicate in physique, while Conley is strong and powerful.
+Frank is delicate in physique, which Conley is strong and powerful.

 Conley's place for watching, as described by himself, was in the gloom a few feet from the hatchway, leading by way of ladder to the basement.
-Also he was [with]in a few feet of the elevator shaft on the first floor.
-Conley's action in the elevator shaft was in accordance with his testimony that he made water twice against the door of the elevator shaft on the morning of the 26th, instead of doing so in the gloom of his corner behind the boxes he kept watch.
+Also in he was, a few feet of the elevator shaft on the first floor.
+Conley's action in the elevator shaft was in accordance with his testimony that he made water twice against the door of the elevator shaft on the morning of the 26th, instead of doing so in the gloom of his corner bening the boxes where he kept watch.

-Mary Phagan in coming down stairs was compelled to pass within a few feet of Conley, who was invisible to her and [with]in a few feet of the hatchway.
+Mary Phagan in coming down stairs was compelled to pass within a few feet of Conley, who was invisible to her and in a few feet of the hatchway.